t-sin/tapirus/README.md

-# Tapirus - synthesizer module
+# Tapirus - sound synthesizer modules

-*Tapirus* is a synthesizer module written in Rust.
+*Tapirus* is a set of sound synthesizer modules written in Rust.
 It also includes sound module manupilation API and construction language (Tapir Lisp).

 ## Requirements